-Trusts in Canada
+Encouragement for Trusts in Canada

-There are several ways to establish an Ordinariate community.
-Empowered by the magisterial document For a Synodal Church: Communion, Participation, Mission (2024), the members of Domus Anglicana, have compiled the following to assist groups that do not yet have priestly oversight—a requirement for recognition as an official community within the Ordinariate of the Chair of Saint Peter.
+There are several ways to establish an official Ordinariate community.
+Empowered by the magisterial document For a Synodal Church: Communion, Participation, Mission (2024), the members of Domus Anglicana have compiled the following to assist groups that do not yet have priestly oversight—a requirement for recognition as an official community within the Ordinariate of the Chair of Saint Peter.
 If your group does have a priest or Anglican clergyman, we encourage you to contact the Chancery in Houston for direction.
 When discerning whether to associate in friendship with Domus Anglicana, or to establish a new Trust within your locality, the following will be helpful:

-A paraordinariate Trust cannot be founded solely through online engagement or simply reading about the Ordinariate.
+A Trust cannot be founded solely through online engagement or simply reading about the Ordinariate.
 There must be a lived and tangible experience of the English and Anglican Patrimony.

 A sufficient number of committed individuals must be gathered locally, united in their dedication to the Ordinariate’s mission in Canada and beyond.
 The Trust must be fundamentally oriented toward authentic Christian community.